Our Eye Care Clinics in Greater Ohio Offer All Types of Contacts!

 Are you interested in orthokeratology?
 Our Canton optometrists are knowledgeable and experienced with ortho-k contact lenses.

 Colored contact lenses can give you a whole new look!
 If you’ve always wanted to change your eye color, ask our eye care specialists about cosmetic tinted or masking lenses.

 Hard, Rigid Gas Permeable (GP) Lenses in Canton, OH

 Sometimes, soft lenses cannot give acute vision or high wearing comfort, depending on your vision and eyes.
 Yet, hard GP lenses may do the trick!
 They boast a high oxygen permeability, which allows your eyes to “breathe”; this reduces the risk of infections.
 Hard lenses typically require an adjustment period to get used to wearing them.
 They must be disinfected nightly, which can be tedious – however, they are extremely durable.
 When cared for properly, rigid gas permeable contacts can last for quite a few years.

 Whether you are a newbie to contact lenses or an experienced wearer, our eye doctors will provide you with all you need!
-Bring your current vision prescription to replenish your contact lenses in our Akron, Richmond Height, and Fairview Park, OH, optical stores.
+Bring your current vision prescription to replenish your contact lenses in our Akron and Fairview Park, OH, optical stores.
 If you do not have an up-to-date prescription, contact us to reserve your professional contact lens eye exam.